CATEM1NAL/APyday-2/FAQ.md

 There are also 2 Drill Sawgeant upgrades and 2 Nine Lives upgrades.

+## The fuck is a Perma-Skill/Perk?
+Basically a progressive line of upgrades.
+The Perma-Perks are the universal perk cards (with the final one being an upgraded Walk-In Closet (which is actually just Fully Loaded)).
+The skills are organised in such a way that they give you generally useful abilities, for example the third skill is Dominator (to intimidate cops).

 ### Those are some weird numbers.
 I was leaning into PAYDAY 2's playing card motif, so the perks and skills add up to 21.
 There are more references like this, for example the YAML setting for the number of score checks;